Adr1an04/boomai/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

 This has quickly turned into a passion project for me and I want it to be a safe space for other developers to add and most importantly learn.
+We are shipping a tiered toolchain (deterministic stubs + Maker voting tool), so please keep discussions and changes constructive, safety-minded, and respectful when touching shared tooling.

 <img src="docs/assets/boomaiBlue.png" alt="Boomai" width="80%">